-Heroic Themes.
+Character Themes.

-Recent products introduced the concept of character themes.
+We also introduce the concept of character themes, which are applied to your character in addition to his or her character class.
 The Zeitgeist campaign setting presents themes that reinforce the heroic archetypes of the world, such as dockers, gunsmiths, and technologists.

-Each player should choose one Theme for his or her character, preferably one unique to the world of Zeitgeist.
+Each player should choose one theme for his or her character, preferably one unique to the world of Zeitgeist.